jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 * Callable from : `API Gateway`

-> Note: Only calleable from autoscaled EC2 instances.
+> Note: Only callable from autoscaled EC2 instances.

 This API returned status related to the calling EC2 instances.